ZHANG-NI/HBG/README.md

 Our paper is accepted by NeurIPS 2025.

 The proposed HBG framework is compatible with existing GFlowNet-based solvers, including [GFACS](https://github.com/ai4co/gfacs/tree/main?tab=readme-ov-file) and [AGFN](https://github.com/ZHANG-NI/AGFN ).
-All datasets used in our experiments are derived from the([AGFN/data at main · ZHANG-NI/AGFN](https://github.com/ZHANG-NI/AGFN/tree/main/data.
+All datasets used in our experiments are derived from the (https://github.com/ZHANG-NI/AGFN/tree/main/data).

 #### Training